 This article will discuss this selection of compound bicep exercises and why we want to promote compound lifts for arms versus single-joint movements.

-These exercises greatly influence building massive arms, and we are here to break down the science.
+These exercises greatly influence building massive arms; we are here to break down the science.
 So, if you want to grow strong and massive biceps, don’t leave this page yet!

 11 Best Compound Bicep Exercises

-To grow your arms, it is best to implement compound lifts for biceps as these multi-joint movements are a testament of strength for evoking the best response for growth.
+To grow your arms, it is best to implement compound lifts for the biceps.
+These multi-joint movements are a testament to strength and elicit the best growth response.

-Below we will discuss some of the best bicep compound exercises for arms.
-We will discuss not only the execution of each movement but tips and benefits that each movement has to be placed in your next workout.
+Below, we will discuss some of the best bicep compound exercises for arms.
+We will discuss not only the execution of each movement but also tips and benefits for including each movement in your next workout.

 1. Chin Ups

-The chin up is easily one of the best bicep compound exercises on this list.
-The chin up requires the lifter to use an underhand grip, influencing elbow placement and placing more resistance on the bicep muscle.
-It is easily performed on a pull up bar, which is most likely to exist at your local gym.
+The chin-up is easily one of this list's best bicep compound exercises.
+It requires the lifter to use an underhand grip, which influences elbow placement and puts more resistance on the bicep muscle.
+The chin-up is easily performed on a pull-up bar, which is most likely to exist at your local gym.

-Since you are required to use body weight for this movement, an advanced lifter would likely benefit more than a beginner.
+Since this movement requires using body weight, an advanced lifter would likely benefit more than a beginner.

 How To Do The Chin Up